-Directorships held in other listed entities Mr Crabb is currently a director of Paladin Energy Ltd (from 8 February the past three years he was also a director of Otto Energy Ltd.
+Directorships held in other Mr Crabb is currently a director of Paladin Energy Ltd (from listed entities of Otto Energy Ltd.

-1994) and Golden Rim Resources Limited (from 22 August 2001).
-During
+8 February 1994) and Golden Rim Resources Limited (from

+22 August 2001).
+During the past three years he was also a director